kareniel/jonathandupre.com/content/blog/what-hipaa-says-you-should-do.md

 ---
 title: What HIPAA says you should do
 date: 2022-14-19
-description: You are responsible to ensure the confidentiality, integrity, and availability of all PHI you or your clients create, receive, maintain, or transmit.
+description: You are responsible to ensure the confidentiality, integrity, and availability of all private health information (PHI) you create, receive, maintain, or transmit.
 ---

-You are responsible to ensure the confidentiality, integrity, and availability of all PHI you or your clients create, receive, maintain, or transmit.
+You are responsible to ensure the confidentiality, integrity, and availability of all private health information (PHI) you create, receive, maintain, or transmit.

 You must: